-The purpose of this Plan is to provide Council with a framework that enables decisions, with regards to Hooker Park to be made in a consistent and equitable basis.
-The Plan meets all the requirements of the CLM Act and LG Act, as amended.
+The purpose of this plan is to provide Council with a framework that enables decisions regarding Cowrie Island Reserve, to be made in a consistent and equitable basis.
+The plan meets all the requirements of the CLM Act and the LG Act, as amended.

-Council's vision for Hooker Park recognises the long-term use of the site's infrastructure, as socially, culturally and physically enhancing the community.
-The site will be managed and maintained according to the categorisation of Sportsground, Natural Area - Foreshore and General Community Use as detailed in this Plan.
+Council's vision for Cowrie Island Reserve recognises the long-term use of the site's infrastructure, as socially, culturally and physically enhancing the community.
+The site will be managed and maintained according to the categorisation of Natural Area - Foreshore as detailed in this Plan.

-The Plan is influenced by the direction statements within the Shellharbour Open Space and Recreation Needs Study and Strategy.
+The Plan incorporates the direction statements within the Shellharbour Open Space and Recreation Needs Study and Strategy.
 These are: